hungcq/knowledge-repo/psychology/influence.md

 ## Epilogue
 - Summary: increasingly complex world
 - -> Revert to simple cue, auto response to guide decision
-- -> More susceptible to trick of compliance professionals
+- -> More susceptible to tricks of compliance professionals
 - -> Need tactics to identify & retaliate

 # Criticism
 - Is there a misunderstanding between gene selection and social selection?
 - Some real-life stories seem to be cherry-picked
-- Chap 4 social proof handling tactic 2: how can we recheck the fact when we do things automatically?
+- Chap 4 - social proof: handling tactic 2: how can we recheck the fact when we do things automatically?